matrix-org/matrix-spec-proposals/specification/modules/presence.rst

 ~~~~~~~~~~~~

 The server will automatically set a user's presence to ``unavailable`` if their
-last active time was over 5 minutes ago.
-Clients can manually set a user's
+last active time was over a threshold value (e.g. 5 minutes).
+Clients can
-presence to ``unavailable``.
-Any activity that bumps the last active time on any
+manually set a user's presence to ``unavailable``.
+Any activity that bumps the
-of the user's clients will cause the server to automatically set their presence
+last active time on any of the user's clients will cause the server to
-to ``online``.
+automatically set their presence to ``online``.

 Security considerations
 -----------------------